shemigam1/url_shortener/README.md

 # URL Shortener

 A fast and efficient URL shortening service that converts long URLs into short, manageable links.
-This service provides both web interface and API endpoints for creating, managing, and analyzing shortened URLs.
+This service provides API endpoints for creating, managing, and analyzing shortened URLs.

 ## Features